apurvis/controlled_sub_data/README.md

 Under the hood, statute amendments are just statutes with a parent statute that they are amending.

 You then add/remove substances to the statute by clicking on "Add a substance to/Expire a substance from this statute".
 To amend statutes in ways that expire scheduling of substance, check is "Is this an expiration?" checkbox

+### Adding/Expiring Substances to Statutes or Statute Amendments

+1. If the substance doesn't exist in the database yet, you must create a record for it through the Substances page.
+2. From the Statute page, click "Add/expire a substance".
+3. Choose a substance from the drop down.
+3. * If this amendment is expiring this substance's scheduling, check the "is an expiration" box
+3. * If this amendment is changing this substance's schedule level, input a new value in the schedule level box.

 ### Search for Statutes